Turtle Beach (film): Production

 I should have taken my name off it.
 I got advised by my agents not to, but I should have.
 I don't feel the film is mine.
 A lot of the shots are mine, but extra stuff was shot and my name is on it, so I've got to take responsibility for it.
 But it's the one film I've made that I feel ashamed of... it was Matt Carroll who made it.

 Release

 Turtle Beach grossed $359,881 at the box office in Australia and $778,535 in the United States.
-Wallace has not directed another feature since.
+Wallace ceased directing feature films until his 2018 release "A Suburban Love Story".
 He says making this wrecked his feature film career.